 Testicular cancer diagnosis

-You will usually begin by seeing your GP, who will examine your testicles and scrotum for a lump or swelling.
+Your doctor will usually examine your testicles, scrotum and groin for a lump or swelling.
 Some people may find this embarrassing, but doctors are used to doing these examinations and it will only take a few minutes.

 Learn more about: